Stress Management In El Paso, TX

 People react to the same situation in different ways.
 What might stress one person may not stress another.

-During a stressful moment the pituitary gland releases a hormone called adrenocorticotropic hormone (ACTH).
-It tells the adrenal glands to release stress hormone into the bloodstream, which includes cortisol and adrenaline.
-Then several physiological changes take place, such as, heart rate and blood pressure increase, this shuts down the digestive system, and affects the immune system.
-Following the stressful situation, the cortisol and adrenaline return to normal levels, as well as, heart rate, blood pressure and other bodily functions.
+During a stressful moment, the pituitary gland releases adrenocorticotropic hormone (ACTH).
+It tells the adrenal glands to release stress hormones into the bloodstream, which include cortisol and adrenaline.
+Then several physiological changes take place, such as an increase in heart rate and blood pressure; this shuts down the digestive system and affects the immune system.
+Following the stressful situation, the cortisol and adrenaline return to normal levels, as well as heart rate, blood pressure, and other bodily functions.

-The immune system also takes a toll with chronic stress.
+Chronic stress also damages the immune system.
 It becomes weaker and less able to fend off infections.
-When it works properly, the immune system responds to infections by releasing chemicals to cause inflammation, in order to rid itself of the bug.
+When it works properly, the immune system responds to infections by releasing chemicals to cause inflammation to rid itself of the bug.
 But when chronic inflammation occurs from stress, degenerative diseases can begin to take over.

-Stress also affects the nervous system, this causes anxiety, panic attacks, depression and dementia.
+Stress also affects the nervous system; this causes anxiety, panic attacks, depression, and dementia.
 The chronic release of cortisol causes damage to certain areas of the brain.
 This affects sleep patterns and sex drive.
-As heart rate and blood pressure increase it is dangerous for the cardiovascular system, as it creates potential for a heart attack or stroke.
+As heart rate and blood pressure increase, it is dangerous for the cardiovascular system, as it creates the potential for a heart attack or stroke.

-Chiropractic is effective for a variety of pain conditions, but over the last few years, various research studies have found that chiropractic can also help improve overall health.
-These recent studies have shown that chiropractic can regulate immune function, heart rate, and reduce blood pressure.
+Chiropractic is effective for various pain conditions, but over the last few years, various research studies have found that it can also help improve overall health.
+These recent studies have shown that chiropractic can regulate immune function, heart rate, and blood pressure.

 Stress creates real detrimental physical effects.
 Trying to avoid stressful situations isn’t always possible.
-What is advised is to become familiar with the possible actions/outcomes and minimize the negative.
+We advise becoming familiar with the possible actions/outcomes and minimizing the negative.

 • Mouth closed, shoulders relaxed, inhale slowly and deeply through your nose to a count of six, allowing the air to fill your diaphragm.